Save Me the Waltz: Contemporary reception

 Amid the critical backlash, Malcolm Cowley wrote a letter of consolation to the Fitzgeralds, while Ernest Hemingway criticized the novel's quality.

-Following its publication on October 7, 1932, Save Me the Waltz received overwhelmingly negative reviews.
+Following its publication on October 7, 1932, Save Me the Waltz received overwhelmingly negative reviews from literary critics.
 The critics savaged Zelda's prose as overwritten, attacked her characterization as weak, and declared her tragic scenes to be unintentionally comedic.
-A particularly harsh review in The New York Times lambasted not only Zelda but her editor Max Perkins:
+Although some praised her writing as "always vibrant and always sensitive", other critics faulted the "exaggerated" and "atrocious" prose as "words gone wild" to the point of unintelligibility.

-"It is not only that her publishers have not seen fit to curb an almost ludicrous lushness of writing but they have not given the book the elementary services of a literate proofreader."
+There is a constant recurrence of exaggerated images such as: 'Sylvia flopped across the room like an opaque protoplasm propelling itself across a sand bank.'
+We may attribute this, and other disturbing elements, to the fact that this is Mrs. Fitzgerald’s first attempt to master the novel form.